michaelj1297/Bingo-PDF-Generator/README.md

 This application was created for the sole purpose of generating Bingo Cards in the form of PDF documents for a specific event, of which I was acquainted with the organizer.

+Currently there are two versions, existing in the two branches version1 and version2.
++ [Version1](/../Version1/) branch will contain the application in the state in which it was initially utilised.
+Ver
 ## Project Criteria

 The request was uniquely generated Bingo Cards in the form of a printable PDF document.
 The following outlines the major criterias for this request: